mmzsource/mxmmz/README.md

 ## License

 - Use the code however you want at your own risk.
 It is not copyrighted.
+- If you reuse parts of the code or styling, I would love to hear about it!
-- The posts are my work and subject to normal copyright law.
+- The posts and website design are my work and subject to normal copyright law.